Spherical inspirals of spinning bodies into Kerr black holes: Spinning bodies orbiting a Kerr black hole

 Eq.~\eqref{eq:constraint_spherical_correction} implies that it is not possible to set all corrections to the constants of motion $\delta C_i$ to zero.
 In other words, it is not possible to define a referential geodesic for a spherical orbit whose constants of motion are the same as those of a spinning trajectory.
 The second constraint~\eqref{eq:constraint_spherical_correction-derivative} tells us that it is not possible to set to zero the shift to the radial motion at all times, since the shifts $\delta C_i$ are constants.

 Thus, spherical orbits, strictly speaking, do not exist for spinning particles.
-However, with a judicious choice of the constants of motion shifts, the radial correction shift $\delta r$ can be set to zero on average, i.e. $\langle \delta r \rangle =0$.
-We will show in the next Section how to achieve this.
+However, with a judicious choice of the constants of motion shifts, the radial correction shift $\delta r$ can be set to zero \textit{on average}, i.e. $\langle \delta r \rangle =0$.
+We will show in Sec. \ref{ref:fix_the_gauge} how to achieve this.

 The general expression for the radial shift, valid for any parametrization, is given by